tobz/tobz.github.io/_posts/2022-10-27-self-hosting-hard-way-exposing-services.md

 servers, and ran `cloudflared` via Docker.
-After a small bit of configuration in the Zero Trust dashboard to create a new subdomain and associate it with a target on my side of the tunnel, we were serving traffic... except I had misspelled "world" as "wordl", so now my low-grade dyslexia was publically -- albeit _securely_ -- on display to the whole... "wordl".
+After a small bit of configuration in the Zero Trust dashboard to create a new subdomain and associate it with a target on my side of the tunnel, we were serving traffic... except I had misspelled "world" as "wordl", so now my low-grade dyslexia was publically -- albeit _securely_ -- on display to the whole... "wordl."

 All told, this proof of concept took less than 30 minutes.
 Honestly, it felt a lot like magic.
 I was on a roll at this point.